Key Takeaways

 Path Compression collapses multi-step logic into shortcuts, making models skip intermediate steps and produce wrong answers on complex questions.

-This is the mechanism behind multi-hop reasoning failures.
-When a model has seen thousands of examples where A leads to B leads to C, it eventually learns a direct shortcut from A to C. The intermediate step B gets compressed out.
-That works fine when the shortcut is valid.
-It fails when a new problem requires going through B in a slightly different way.
+When a model processes thousands of reasoning chains where A leads to B leads to C, it eventually shortcuts directly from A to C. The intermediate step disappears.
+That works when the shortcut is valid.
+It fails when a new problem requires taking a different path through B.

-The researchers found Path Compression becomes dominant after roughly 60% of training steps.
+Path Compression becomes dominant in later training steps.
 At that point, the model has seen enough examples that common reasoning chains crystallize into direct mappings.
 The result: the model answers confidently and quickly, but it's using a shortcut that doesn't apply to the specific question.

 This connects to Anthropic's finding that chain-of-thought traces are often unfaithful, documented by Chen et al. in 2025.
 The model appears to show its reasoning step-by-step, but the actual computation skips those steps entirely.
 The chain-of-thought is a post-hoc rationalization for a compressed path the model already traveled.